benisai/Openwrt-Monitoring/README.md

   >Collectd - to monitor ping and export iptmon data

-  >vnstat2 - to monitor wan bandwidth usage
+  >vnstat2 - to monitor monthly WAN Bandwidth usage (12am-Script.sh will check if its the 1st of the month and drop the vnstatdb)

   >iptmon - to monitor per device usage